 |Operating System||Toshiba MS-DOS 3.3|

 Toshiba T3200SXC came with either a 40 MB hard drive, or an 120 MB hard drive.
 The system has a standard IDE interface to connect to the supplied Conner CP hard disk.
-Most Toshiba T3200SX(C) computers certain newer BIOS versions are locked to specific hard disk part numbers, so you cannot upgrade it easily.
-If you try using a different hard disk, the computer will refuse to detect and use the hard disk, unless it identifies itself with the computer with a part number starting with the letters “CP” which stands for Conner Peripherals.
+Most (if not all?)
+Toshiba T3200SXC computers are locked to specific hard disk part numbers, so you cannot upgrade it easily.
+If you try using a different hard disk, the computer will refuse to detect and use the hard disk, unless the hard disk identifies itself with a part number starting with “CP” which stands for Conner Peripherals.
 Older BIOSes will allow you to use any hard drive, but will still use the disk settings for the hard drives that were originally supplied with the system.
 In this case, you can override the settings with Anydrive, found under Files and Resources.

 These are the drive configurations supported by all BIOSes: